+- ☐ The AC circuit breaker must be correctly rated and mounted.

-- $\square$ The product must be correctly mounted. - $\square$ All cables must be correctly connected.
+- ☐ The product must be correctly mounted.

+- ☐ All cables must be correctly connected.
-1. Switch on the AC circuit breaker.

-2. Turn the DC load-break switch of the inverter to position 1.
+- 1. Switch on the AC circuit breaker. - 2.
+If the DC load-break switch has been protected against restarting with a padlock, open and detach the padlock on the DC load-break switch. - 3.
+Turn the DC load-break switch of the inverter to position 1.

 - ☑ All 3 LEDs light up.
-The start-up phase begins. - ☑ During start-up phase of the inverter, the desired firmware is being installed. - All 3 LEDs go out again after approximately 90 seconds. - The green LED starts to flash and, if the inverter is connected via Speedwire, the blue LED also starts to flash. - 3.
+The start-up phase begins. - During start-up phase of the inverter, the desired firmware is being installed. - All 3 LEDs go out again after approximately 90 seconds. - The green LED starts to flash and, if the inverter is connected via Speedwire, the blue LED also starts to flash. - 4.
 If the green and red LEDs flash simultaneously during initial commissioning, operation is stopped because no country data set has been set yet.
-For the inverter to begin operation, the configuration must be completed and a country data set must be set. - 4.
-If the green LED is still flashing, the conditions for activating feed-in operation are not yet met.
+For the inverter to begin operation, the configuration must be completed and a country data set must be set.

+- 5. If the green LED is still flashing, the conditions for activating feed-in operation are not yet met.
 As soon as the conditions for feed-in operation are met, the inverter starts with feed-in operation and, depending on the available power, the green LED will light up continuously or it will pulse. - If the red LED lights up, an event has occurred.
 Find out which event has occurred and, if necessary, initiate countermeasures.